-As well as the great commemorations of the Church - Easter, Christmas and Pentecost - and observances such as harvest festivals and young people's anniversaries and picnics, The Salvation Army has particular events that give a sense of rhythm and order throughout the worshipping year.
+As well as the great commemorations of the church-Easter, Christmas and Pentecost-and observances, such as harvest festivals, anniversaries and picnics, The Salvation Army has particular events that give a sense of rhythm and order throughout the worshipping year.

-Instead of a christening or child baptism ceremony, Salvationists choose to symbolically return their sons and daughters to God in a ceremony called the "dedication of a child".
-The occasion is based on the dedication of the prophet Samuel by Hannah, in the first chapter of the Old Testament book of 1st Samuel.
+Instead of a christening or child baptism ceremony, Salvationists choose to symbolically return their sons and daughters to God in a ceremony called the "dedication of a child."
+The occasion is based on the dedication of the prophet Samuel by Hannah, as recorded in the Old Testament's 1 Samuel 1.